aaronbanerjee123/AaronReganAhmed360/README.md

 ## Features

+### User Comment History Tracking

+This feature captures the users' comments across different blog posts and logs them with a timestamp.
+It lays the foundation for future functionalities where users can review their comment history and interact with other community members more effectively.

+**Implementation**
+- `comments.php` here will handle the submission and retrival of comments.
+While, `comment_log.php` records the actions of the user related to the comments
+- AJAX is utilized to asynchronously load and display comments.

-### Tracking Post Clicks
+### Display Most Clicked Post (HOT threads)

+Our platform now tracks the popularity of posts through user clicks.
+The most engaged post is featured on the homepage, highlighting trending discussions.

 - **Frontend**: Utilizes JavaScript to attach event listeners to post elements.
 Upon clicking a post, an AJAX request is sent to the server carrying the post ID.
+The homepage (`home.php`) uses AJAX to fetch and display the most clicked post
-- **Backend**: A PHP script (`record_click.php`) processes the AJAX request, recording each click in the `post_clicks` table in the database.
+- **Backend**: A PHP script (`record_click.php`) processes the AJAX request, recording each click in the `post_clicks` table in the database. `functions.php`: Contains `getMostClickedPost()`, which retrieves the most clicked post based on recorded data.
 This data is used to highlight the most clicked posts among all.

 ### Accessibility: Dark Theme